statdivlab/ptwig/README.md

 ### Stable Search (Algorithm 1)

 The function `run_stable_search()` identifies stable trees from a collection of phylogenetic trees.
+Trees are provided via newick-formatted strings.
-Trees may be provided either as Newick strings or via a file (with a newick entry per line).
+The input may be given either as an array of strings or via a file (with a tree per line).

 **Example: using a file of Newick trees**